-The Census Equity Fund of Oregon intends to award approximately \$2 million in funding for Census Assistance Centers (CACs) serving "Hard to Count" populations across the state.
+The Census Equity Fund of Oregon is reopening our request for proposals (RFP) for Census Assistance Centers (CACs) serving Hard to Count (HTC) populations in select counties.
 CACs provide an effective on-the-ground presence for the 2020 census in order to raise public awareness, deliver trustworthy information, and provide options for self-respondents to receive questionnaire support.
 CACs are one component of a broader #WeCountOregon plan.